StreamlabsSupport/Streamlabs-Chatbot/README.md

 ## Bot can send messages but isn't responding to commands

 Most likely one of the following settings was overlooked.
 - `Usage` make sure it's set to the chat that's being used.
-Twitch Whisper means you have to whisper the command
+Stream Whisper means you have to whisper the command
 - `Cost` if the cost is set to anything higher than 0 currency must be enabled and user need enough points
 - `Cooldown` Broadcaster ignore cooldowns but nobody else does, restarting the bot will clear all cooldowns
 - `Permission` & `Info`